Skip to main content

 Implementation Reference

-• The primary tool handler function that executes the wait_for_element tool logic.
-It calls the TauriDriver's waitForElement method and returns a standardized ToolResponse.
+• The core handler function that executes the 'wait_for_element' tool logic.
+It calls the underlying TauriDriver's waitForElement method with the provided selector and optional timeout, then wraps the result in a standardized ToolResponse.

 • src/index.ts:139-157 (registration)

-Tool registration in the ListTools response, defining name, description, and input schema.
+The tool registration in the ListTools response, defining the name, description, and input schema for 'wait_for_element'.

 { name: 'wait_for_element', description: 'Wait for an element to appear in the DOM.
 Useful for handling async UI states.', inputSchema: { type: 'object', properties: { selector: { type: 'string', description: 'CSS selector to wait for', }, timeout: { type: 'number', description: 'Timeout in milliseconds.
 Default: 5000', default: 5000, }, }, required: ['selector'], }, },

-• TypeScript interface defining the input parameters for wait_for_element.
+• TypeScript interface defining the parameters for the wait_for_element tool, used by the handler function.

 export interface WaitForElementParams { /** CSS selector to wait for */ selector: string; /** Timeout in milliseconds */ timeout?: number; }